Child Participatory Community Development

 Our Actions

-In June 2018, Plan International Hong Kong launched a pilot project, “Voice of the Children Phase I (2018-2019)”, with the Alliance for Children Development Rights in Yau Tsim Mong District and the North district.
-To draw on more local experience in using the child participatory model for community development, Plan International has also partnered with the HKSKH Lady Maclehose Centre in the programme’s second phase since June 2020.
-“Voice of the Children Phase II (2020-2022)” has expanded to Kwai Tsing District, Yau Tsim Mong District and Sham Shui Po District.
-The project enables children to identify issues concerning their protection and development and take action for change based on their findings.
-“Voices of the Children” Phase III has started in June 2022 partnering with Hong Kong Christian Service North Point Happy Teens Club and HKSKH Lady MacLehose Centre.
-Bewteen 2022 and 2023, community-based children participation programmes will be carried out in Kwai Chung district and North Point district.
-The project enables children to identify issues concerning their protection and development and take action for change based on their findings.
+In June 2018, Plan International Hong Kong initiated a pilot project, “Voice of the Children Phase I (2018-2019)” in collaboration with the Alliance for Children Development Rights in Yau Tsim Mong District and the North District.
+To incorporate more local experience in utilising the child participatory model for community development, Plan International has also partnered with the HKSKH Lady MacLehose Centre during the second phase of the programme starting from June 2020.
+“Voice of the Children Phase II (2020-2022)” has expanded its scope to include Kwai Tsing District, Yau Tsim Mong District and Sham Shui Po District.
+“Voice of the Children Phase III” commenced in June 2022, collaborating with the Hong Kong Christian Service North Point Happy Teens Club and HKSKH Lady MacLehose Centre.
+In the period from 2022 to 2024, community-based children participation programmes have been implemented in Kwai Chung District and North Point District.
+The project aims to enable children to identify issues concerning their protection and development, and encourages them to drive positive change within their communities based on their findings.

 Programme Details